zalenix/portaldocs/portal-sdk/templates/top-designpatterns-resource-create.md

 -   Set a maximimu width of 600px for the tab content area that contains input fields
 -   Screen resolution - If screen resolution is less than 700px, set left aligned = false
+-   To include the visual connector between Subscription and RG, set `Nested = True` on the RG control.

 ## Related documentation